CederGroupHub/sparse-lm/paper/paper.md

 resulting in sparse linear models such as the Lasso [@Tibshirani:1996; @Zou:2006] and Best Subset Selection [@Hocking:1967] have been widely used in a variety of fields.
-However, many regression problems involve covariates that have a natural underlying structure, such as group or hierarchical relationships between covariates, that can be leveraged to obtain improved model performance and interpretability, such problems occur in a wide range of fields including genomics [@Chen:2021], bioinformatics [@Ma:2007], medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
+However, many regression problems involve covariates that have a natural underlying structure, such as group or hierarchical relationships, that can be leveraged to obtain improved model performance and interpretability.
+Such structured regression problems occur in a wide range of fields including genomics [@Chen:2021], bioinformatics [@Ma:2007],  medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
 Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019] and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.